 Collin County's Mobile COVID-19 Vaccinations

-Collin County Health Care Services runs a mobile COVID-19 vaccination teams to give communities here even more options to receive free COVID-19 vaccination.
+Collin County Health Care Services runs a mobile COVID-19 vaccination teams to give communities here even more options to receive COVID-19 vaccination.

 The mobile vaccination teams will only be available through requests and appointments, and based on staff availability.
 The teams' efforts will focus on traveling to homebound individuals, long-term care facilities, businesses that would like to get employees vaccinated, organizations, and clubs.
 They will also be available for events.